 - 3 tablespoons butter

 - 2 cups caramelized onions

-- 2 inch red apples cored, peeled and diced into 1cubes *
+- 2 red apples cored, peeled and diced into 1 inch cubes *

 - 3 tablespoons flour

 - 6 cups BEST beef stock

 - 1 cup dry red wine